-Lay the house on it's side/back/other side to paint the walls.
+Lay the house on it's side to paint the side wall.
 Paint from the top to the bottom, putting on enough paint so it doesn't all soak in, but not so much that there's a lot of paint on the surface to sand away.
+I recommend painting the underside of the third floor and the brackets with the wall color, and adding a stripe on the Bracket-face later for the color and pizzazz.